We often get the question of why an MRE doesn't have an expiration date printed on it.

 The changeover to the Gregorian calendar system occurred only in Roman Catholic countries.
 Adoption of the Gregorian calendar in the rest of the world progressed slowly.
 For example, for England and its colonies, the change did not occur until September 1752.

 MRE's use Julian Dates because they originated with the military.
-The time scale that is the basis for Julian dates is Universal Time.
+The time scale that is the basis for these dates is Universal Time.

-Many times, manufactures use Julian Dates because that is the norm in the industry.
+Many times, manufactures use this type of date because that is the norm in the industry.
 However, with consumer knowledge on the rise, many manufacturers are moving towards a more readable manufacture date.

 You can check out The Ready Store's MRE Shelf-Life Calculator on the left side bar of our product pages.